 Recommended battery maintainers:

-Modern BMWs must have battery ventilation due to their mounting locations — usually in the trunk or under the back seat.
-Vented batteries have a provision for a vent tube, which leads outside the car and functions to vent potentially explosive gases from the battery compartment.
-Failure to install a properly vented battery in these cars can result in a battery explosion.
+Due to their mounting locations — usually in the trunk or under the back seat — modern BMWs must provide adequate battery ventilation.
+Vented batteries have a vent tube, which leads outside the car and works to release potentially explosive gases from the battery enclosure.
+The failure to install a properly vented battery in these cars can result in a battery explosion.
 AGM type batteries may not require venting.

 “Battery registration” is simply telling the engine management computer (ECU) and other components that the car has a new battery.